Laudenbach Periodontics & Dental Implants

 Smoking dramatically increases your risk for severe periodontal disease.
 Tobacco weakens your immune system, making it harder to fight gum infection.
 Smokers develop deeper periodontal pockets and experience more bone loss than nonsmokers.

 Diabetes and periodontal disease create a two-way relationship.
 High blood sugar impairs your immune system’s ability to fight gum infection.
 Severe gum disease makes blood sugar harder to control.
-Diabetic patients face higher risk for advanced gum disease and tooth loss.
+Patients with diabetes face higher risk for advanced gum disease and tooth loss.

 Genetics influence your susceptibility to periodontal disease.
 Some people inherit variations in immune response that make them more vulnerable to gum infection.
-Family history of tooth loss from gum disease indicates increased risk.
+A family history of tooth loss from gum disease indicates increased risk.

 Poor nutrition weakens your body’s defense against infection.
 Vitamin C deficiency particularly affects gum health.
 Stress compromises immune system function.
 Certain medications that cause dry mouth increase periodontal disease risk by reducing saliva’s protective effects.